 Create a GeoPressureR tag object from the data collected by a tracking device.
-This data needs to include at least pressure and optionally a light and/or acceleration.
+The function

 Usage